-LAX also maintains a separate owner controlled insurance program (OCIP) to cover risks associated with the Bradley West Improvement Project.
-The OCIP covers associated workers' compensation, general liability, and builder's risks exposures for the project and its contracted participants.
-The aggregate coverage level is \$300.0 million with a \$250,000 deductible per occurrence.
-The OCIP was in effect for the five-year construction period ended in 2014.
-Additionally, LAX maintains catastrophic loss fund for claims or losses that may exceed insurance policy limits.
+Additionally, LAX maintains catastrophic loss fund for claims or losses that may exceed insurance policy limits or where insurance is not available or viable.
 Commercial insurance is used where it is legally required, contractually required, or judged to be the most effective way to finance risk.
-For fiscal years 2014, 2013, and 2012, no claims were in excess of LAX's insurance coverage.
+For fiscal years 2015, 2014, and 2013, no claims were in excess of LAX's insurance coverage.

 A number of lawsuits were pending against LAX that arose in the normal course of its operations.
 LAX recognizes a liability for claims and judgments when it is probable that an asset has been impaired or a liability has been incurred and the amount of the loss can be reasonably estimated.
 The City Attorney provides estimates for the amount of liabilities with a probability of occurring from these lawsuits.
-The liability for litigation and other claims at June 30, 2014 and 2013 was \$11.7 million.
+The liability for litigation and other claims at June 30, 2015 and 2014 was \$11.7 million.

 LAX is self-insured as part of the City's program for workers' compensation.
 All workers' compensation cases are processed by the City.
 Liability and risk are retained by LAX.
 The actuarially determined accrued liability for workers' compensation includes provision for incurred but not reported claims and loss adjustment expenses.
 The present value of the estimated outstanding losses was calculated based on a 3% yield on investments.
-LAX's accrued workers' compensation liability at June 30, 2014 and 2013 was \$57.2 million and \$56.0 million, respectively.
+LAX's accrued workers' compensation liability at June 30, 2015 and 2014 was \$63.9 million and \$57.2 million, respectively.